Jaganpro/My-Tango-Journal/README.md

 ![image](https://user-images.githubusercontent.com/2145211/49276797-8375e180-f44d-11e8-824f-fe0903c577ca.png)

-Credits to Chijenlu for the cheatsheet.
+Credits to Chijenlu for this cheatsheet.
 In coming days, i will be redoing this flowchart.
 Stay tuned!